gjdury/2020_maternal_larval_niche_construction/README.md

 Exclude.all - (see below).

-For all columns starting in "Excldude":
+For all columns starting in "Exclude":
 • "Yes" means the individual was accidentally killed, and therefore the datapoint in the corresponding column for this individal should be excluded.
 • "Maybe" means the individual was accidentally injured, and therefore the datapoint in the corresponding for this individal should probably be excluded, despite the survival to the injury.
 • "No" means the individual was not accidentally injured or killed, therefore should not be excluded from the analysis.